Yash1622/Flow-Logs-Parser/README.md

     ```
     python Solution.py
     ```
-## Tests Scenario
+## Test Scenarios
 - Lookup Table was empty
 - Flow logs were empty
 - Both Lookup Table and Flow Logs were empty
 - All tags are unique
-- Some tags are not unique , i.e they have multiple port and protocol pairs have the same tag
+- Some tags are not unique, i.e. they have multiple port and protocol pairs with the same tag